thenexthub/Codira/docs/OwnershipManifesto.md

 where it is destroyed.

 A *memory location* is a contiguous range of addressable memory.
-In Swift, this is mostly an implementation concept.
-Swift does not guarantee that any particular variable will have a consistent memory location throughout its lifetime, or in fact be stored in a memory location at all.
+In Codira, this is mostly an implementation concept.
+Codira does not guarantee that any particular variable will have a consistent memory location throughout its lifetime, or in fact be stored in a memory location at all.
 But a variable can sometimes be temporarily forced